 This will prove to be a big plus as developers who have accounted for rising costs over the construction period will now be able to purchase materials at much cheaper rates than they had planned.
 These low costs will also ease the barriers to entry for new players in an industry that requires a massive amount of capital investment, encouraging competition.

-However, during times of economic uncertainty, the monetary policy is often bumped up to stop the economy from spiraling out of control, resulting in increased borrowing costs.
+However, during economic uncertainty, the monetary policy is often bumped up to stop the economy from spiralling out of control, resulting in increased borrowing costs.
 This will, indeed, adversely affect those looking to operate on credit.
-Moreover, with the real estate industry being dependent on several other industries, slower activity in the industry will also impact those industries, leading to an overall worse-off economy.
+Moreover, with the real estate industry being dependent on several other sectors, slower activity will also impact those industries, leading to an overall worse-off economy.

-With fewer people willing to invest, people who are looking to exit the market will also find it difficult to do so.
+With fewer people willing to invest, people who are looking to exit the market will also need help to do so.
 The suppressed demand will eventually lead to a slow market in an already illiquid market.